 - Small expenses, like pet food

 The bottom line is that it is hard to decide how to spend this money!
-I don’t really have any guilt with how I choose to spend all this free money.
+I don't really have any guilt about how I choose to spend all this free money.

 Until I decide, I think I am going to let it keep filling up my coffee tin.